Updated: Jul 13

-The golden hour is defined as an hour of uninterrupted time to do skin-to-skin and bond with your baby.
+The golden hour is defined as an hour of uninterrupted time to do skin-to-skin and bond with your baby immediately after birth.
 Ideally, it is you and your partner marveling over what just happened and the sweet little baby you finally get to meet.
 Emotions may be mixed.
 Some parents feel and instant bond while for others it may take some time (this is totally normal).

 Why is the golden hour important?

 This timeframe allows you to get to know and bond with your baby a little bit, but skin-to-skin helps regulate your baby's temperature and facilities breast/chestfeeding.
 The release of oxytocin during skin-to-skin and breast/chestfeeding helps your uterus to contract back down.
 Research also shows us that skin-to-skin during the golden hour (and beyond) helps reduce stress in both the birthing person and baby.

 The umbilical cord will be clamped and cut